To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

-Cloud-Based or Server-Based Software
+Cloud-Based Or Server-Based Software

 The more traditional POS systems run on server-based software, which you have in-house, but newer cloud-based POS technology is revolutionizing the way a business can run and access their POS system.
 Instead of having your data stored on your own system, it’s stored online “in the cloud.”
 What does this mean for your POS potential?
 You can access your POS data anywhere via any device.

-Ease of Use
+Ease Of Use

 Customer support from your POS system provider is a huge consideration.
 What if your system hits a glitch in the middle of a busy shopping weekend?
 You’ll need quick, responsive tech support that can get you back up and running ASAP.

 Beginning on October 1, 2015, small businesses that haven’t incorporated POS systems that accept EMV-chip credit cards will be held liable for fraud instead of the card issuer or bank.
-This feature is a biggie if you want to avoid credit card fraud liability!
+This feature is a biggie if you want to avoid credit card fraud liability.

 ShopKeep is our winner for Best POS System for Small Businesses.
 It is an excellent iPad-based POS system for all types of small- to medium-sized companies.
 Its cloud-based monthly subscription fee is one of the lowest we’ve seen, and the system is simple, intuitive and easy to use.
 You also get excellent analytics, inventory management, and employee and customer management tools.

 - One year warranty, free shipping & 30-day money back on hardware

 In Always On Mode, for example, you can keep your POS up and running during a power outage or slow Internet speed to keep turning tables over quickly.
-You also have access to API developer tools and integrations with e-commerce stores, QuickBooks, and a number of different payment processors.
+You also have access to API developer tools and integrations with ecommerce stores, QuickBooks, and several payment processors.
 Any drawbacks?
 Revel takes a learning curve to set up and they charge you a start-up fee, which varies depending on your industry.

-Some of their unique features include the ability to use your iPad camera as a barcode scanner and an excellent responsive design e-commerce tool that makes your website look great on any device.
+Some of their unique features include the ability to use your iPad camera as a barcode scanner and an excellent responsive design ecommerce tool that makes your website look great on any device.
 If you’re a retail merchant or even a quick-service, over-the-counter food business, give Vend a try.
 You get a 30-day free trial to see if it’s right for your business.

 - 30-day free trial